JeremyBaldner/PythonBlockchain/README.md

 # Python Blockchain
-### Simple blockchain setup using python.
-Blockchain utilizes the PoW and consensus algorithms.
+### A simple blockchain setup using python.
+This blockchain utilizes the PoW and consensus algorithms.

 This project was created by following Daniel van Flymen's guide on
 <a href="https://hackernoon.com/learn-blockchains-by-building-one-117428612f46">Learn Blockchains by Building One</a>.